RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/motivation.md

 CryptoVerif has an automatic mode, as well as an interactive mode.

 ## Why you should learn about it

-> CryptoVerif can prove secrecy, authentication, and indistinguishability properties.
+CryptoVerif can be used to prove secrecy, authentication, and indistinguishability properties of cryptographic protocols.
+You can use it, for example, to verify your handwritten proof and check for any human made mistakes.
-> CryptoVerif cannot find attacks BUT failed proof may help you to find such an attack (on a protocol you considered and "proofed" to be secure)
+Note that CryptoVerif cannot find attacks **but** the output of the failed proof may help you to derive an concrete attack on a protocol you considerd to be secure.